-It may seem nothing more than innocent family fun — siblings in a bubble bath, a birthday party, a soccer cup win – but posting pictures of your kids on social media can be bad.
-The negative side of posting about your kids online all boils down to privacy.
+Posting pictures of your kids on social media may seem like nothing more than innocent family fun — siblings in a bubble bath, a birthday party, a soccer tournament win – but the resulting emotional and mental trauma may not be worth the digital likes.
+The negative side of posting about your kids online all boils down to a breach in privacy.

-In 2017 a law was proposed in France to prevent someone from posting a picture of someone else without their permission.
-Those found guilty could face a fine of $48,000.
-It originally stemmed from ex-lovers posting shaming photos of one another online after they split.
-However, authorities soon realized that children are among the most vulnerable members of society and they should be protected too, especially from often well meaning parents who are unable to see why it's dangerous to post pictures of your kids for the world to see.
+In 2017, a law was proposed in France that prevents people from posting pictures of others without receiving expressed permission, and anyone found guilty could face a fine of $48,000.
+The law was inspired by several instances wherein ex-lovers posted embarrassing photos of one another online to get revenge.
+While all these cases involved adults, authorities soon realized that children are among the most vulnerable members of society, and that well-meaning parents are often unable to see why it's dangerous to post pictures of their kids online.

-Parents Posting Pics Could Expose Their Children To Shaming And Bullying
+Parents Posting Pics Risk Exposing Their Children To Bullying

-A report by the children’s commissioner for England, entitled Life In Likes, asked 32 children around the country about the impact of social media on them.
-The findings revealed that around the ages of 11-18 children started to become far more concerned about online validation through likes, comments, and approval from friends.
-Anything not first vetted by the child could leave them open to ridicule and humiliation.
+A report by the children’s commissioner for England, titled Life In Likes, asked 32 children around the country about how social media impacts their daily lives.
+The findings revealed that between the ages of 11-18. children become far more concerned about online validation through likes, comments, and approval from friends.
+Any personal photos that haven't been approved by the pictured child could leave them open to ridicule and humiliation.

 The children’s commissioner, Anne Longfield said: